AliakseiPV/LogInValidation/README.md

 # LogInValidation
-LogInValidation is a simple programm wich containing authorization fields for checking user_login and user_password.
+LogInValidation is a simple programm which containing authorization fields for checking user_login and user_password.

 ##Front-end:
 ---